MTS Master's Degree

 MASTER 2 MTS

-To consolidate your project and improve your language skills, you can spend a year abroad or on a professional placement thanks to the University Mobility + Professionalization Diplomas program, run by the MS department.
+To further your academic goals and enhance your language skills, you can spend a year abroad or in a professional placement through the “University Degrees: Mobility + Professional Development” program, coordinated by the MS department.